adi-g15/worldLineSim/README.md

 _Think about a world, in which 4 snakes keep moving automatically to get food_

 And, here's what this project adds ->
 _And... you can go to a particular time in **past**, and change the position of one of the snakes...
-Baammm, a new world line is created in which this event happened, and the older world had the even no taken place... so there is a high chance, current state(lengths of the snakes) of the world will be different than what had been in the previous world line_
+Baammm, a new world line is created in which this event happened, and the older world had the event not taken place... so there is a high chance, current state(lengths of the snakes) of the world will be different than what had been in the previous world line_

-That's it, this project does this much mainly (though no limitations).
+That's it, this project does this much mainly (though no limitations on what it may add later).

+It also features a constantly growing matrix (the world_plot).

 ### Compiling
 NA - Not complete for a successful compile yet